pagkly/Zed/Investopedia3/Credit Score.md

 Credit Score
 ## What Is a Credit Score?

 A credit score is a number between 300–850 that depicts a consumer's creditworthiness.
 The higher the score, the better a borrower looks to potential lenders.
-A credit score is based on [credit history](https://www.investopedia.com/terms/c/credit-history.asp): number of open accounts, total levels of debt, and repayment history, and other factors.
+A credit score is based on [[credit history]](https://www.investopedia.com/terms/c/credit-history.asp): number of open accounts, total levels of debt, and repayment history, and other factors.
 Lenders use credit scores to evaluate the probability that an individual will repay loans in a timely manner.1 2

 ### Key Takeaways